Travel on Point(s)

 Executive Card’s Perks Stand Out

 On the benefits side, the Executive card shines.
-Admirals Club membership alone more than offsets the card’s $450 annual fee.
+Admirals Club membership alone mostly offsets the card's $595 annual fee.
 Individual membership cost ranges from $650 to $550 per year, depending on your AA elite status.
 Household membership ranges from $1,250 to $1,150 per year.
-The card’s other benefits are also pretty good.
+The card's other benefits are also pretty good.
 Free checked bag on domestic flights for up to eight companions on the same reservation is quite generous.
 And priority check-in, airport screening, and boarding can all be helpful, especially for families.
 In fact, these benefits all make the Executive card one of the most family-friendly airline cards in the market.
+Then you have to put a value on the yearly credits.
+What those are will depend on what you find easy, or not, to use.

 Perks For The Other Cards